smartdevicelink/sdl_security_ios/README.md

 ### Certificate URL
 The `CertQAURL` URL in the **SDLPrivateSecurityConstants.m** file should to be updated to point to a database that will return certificate data for a specific SDL `appID`.
 The certificate data will be stored on disk as a `.pfx` file so it can persist between app sessions.
 If the certificate has expired, the library will automatically try to download a new certificate.

-Depending on the object you return for the certificate request, you may have to update how the certificate is extracted from the object in **_SDLCertificateManager.m**.
+Depending on the what you return for the certificate request, you may have to update how the certificate is extracted from the JSON object in **_SDLCertificateManager.m**.

 ### Vehicle Makes
 The `availableMakes` property should be updated in the **SDLSecurityManager.m** file to list all supported vehicle types.
 The `vehicleType` returned by SDL Core's `RegisterAppInterface` response is used to select the security manager associated with that vehicle type.
 It is important that the vehicle types listed in `availableMakes` match exactly the `vehicleType`s returned by the `RegisterAppInterface` response, otherwise the security manager will not be selected and configured.